West Sacramento, California: Geography

-According to the United States Census Bureau, the city has a total area of 22.8 sqmi, of which, 21.5 sqmi of it is land and 1.3 sqmi of it (5.84%) is water.
+According to the United States Census Bureau, the city has a total area of 22.8 sqmi, of which 21.5 sqmi is land and 1.3 sqmi (5.84%) is water.

+Neighborhoods

 West Sacramento, which lies in Yolo County, is separated from the city of Sacramento and Sacramento County by the Sacramento River.
 West Sacramento, incorporated in 1987, consists of three communities that were originally distinct towns, Broderick, Bryte, and West Sacramento (originally just the community north of the port canal and south of the railroads), as well as the Southport area.

 Southport, which comprises about half of the city's land area, originally consisted of rural homesteads and small neighborhoods in Arlington Oaks and Linden, but now has a considerable population that resulted from housing booms in the early 1990s and the early 2000s, adding new neighborhoods in Bridgeway, Gateway, River Ranch, and Newport.